NEWLY DIAGNOSED

 Genomic profiling is a deeper test that looks inside the tumour’s genetic instructions.

 Think of the pathology report as telling you what type of cancer it looks like.
-Genomic profiling looks for what may be driving it.
+Genomic profiling looks deeper into what may be driving the cancer’s growth.

-Genomic profiling matters in cholangiocarcinoma because some tumours have markers or mutations that may open targeted therapy, immunotherapy, or clinical trial pathways.
+Genomic profiling matters in cholangiocarcinoma because some tumours have markers or mutations that may open up targeted therapy, immunotherapy or clinical trial pathway options beyond first-line treatment.

-The NCI bile duct cancer treatment summary includes treatment information for resectable and unresectable bile duct cancer, including systemic therapy, immunotherapy, and targeted therapy approaches for selected molecular markers.
+The NCI bile duct cancer treatment summary includes treatment information for resectable and unresectable bile duct cancer, including systemic therapy, immunotherapy and targeted therapy in selected treatment settings.

-Request: Please order comprehensive genomic profiling of my tumour and confirm whether the test includes dMMR/MSI-high, FGFR2, IDH1, BRAF, HER2, NTRK, and other actionable alterations.
+Request: Please order comprehensive genomic profiling of my tumour and confirm whether the test includes dMMR/MSI-high, TMB status, FGFR2, IDH1, BRAF, HER2, NTRK and other actionable alterations.

 Main Targetable Markers To Look For First